Eurocc-Italy/DL4DT/README.md

  ## reader_cloud.py :

- It reconstructs the final compression dataset on cloud.
+ It reconstructs the final compressed dataset on cloud.

  ### 1. User Interface and Inputs